Cuomo addresses harassment claims, vows to stay in office - WTMJ

 “We are confident that they made him aware of her complaint and we fully expect that the Attorney General’s investigation will demonstrate that Cuomo administration officials failed to act on Ms. Bennett’s serious allegations or to ensure that corrective measures were taken, in violation of their legal requirements,” Katz said.

-Cuomo’s support has plummeted amid a one-two punch of scandals, and even some Democrats have called on him to step aside.
 The harassment allegations follow accusations that Cuomo covered up the true COVID-19 death toll on nursing home residents.
+Cuomo’s support has plummeted amid the one-two punch of scandals, and even some Democrats have called on him to step aside.

 “I don’t think it’s in his DNA to resign or back down,” said Queens Assembly member Ron Kim, a Democrat who accused Cuomo of bullying him over the nursing home issue.
 “I think he will do whatever it takes to fight this.”

-Cuomo said he inherited his gregarious way of greeting people from his father, the late former Gov. Mario Cuomo, and that he intended it as a way of welcoming people and making them feel comfortable.
-He said he realizes now, “it doesn’t matter my intent, what it matters is if anybody was offended by it.”
+Cuomo said he inherited his gregarious way of greeting people from his father, the late former Gov. Mario Cuomo, and that he intended to welcome and making people feel comfortable.

 Speaking about the allegations, Cuomo initially said he was apologizing to “people” who were uncomfortable with his conduct, but he didn’t make clear as he continued which of the women he was referring to.

-At one point, he said he was apologizing to “the young woman who worked here who said that I made her feel uncomfortable in the workplace,” though that description could apply to both Boylan and Bennett.
+At one point, he said he was apologizing to “the young woman who worked here who said that I made her feel uncomfortable in the workplace.”
+That description could apply to both Boylan and Bennett.

 Asked what he was saying to New Yorkers, Cuomo said: “I’m embarrassed by what happened… I’m embarrassed that someone felt that way in my administration.
 I’m embarrassed and hurt and I apologize that somebody who interacted with me felt that way.”